nerdylabs/MNIST-handwritten-image-recognizer/README.md

 # MINST-handwritten-image-recognizer

 So the folowing repo is a basic application of neural networks for image classification In the code we use the MINST dataset provided by the famous Keras API.
-The dataset consits of hand witten grey scale images of numbers from 0-9, Our task is to make a neural network model to classify these images for the same
+The dataset consits of hand witten grey scale images (of shape-(28,28, 1)) of numbers from 0-9, Our task is to make a neural network model to classify these images for the same.

 In the repo the First file Digitrecognizer.py does the above task using a simple ANN(artificial neural networks). if you ran the file the model does really well on the training set but fails on teh test set and results in less accuracy.
 You can play around with th enumbers and see for yourself if the accuracy improves or no. It depends you might get a great accuracy but i didn't get.